 Entry-level students (with a baccalaureate degree in communication science and disorders) will complete two years of study (6 trimesters, 60 credits).
 This program includes both classroom and clinical experience necessary to obtain the master’s degree and qualify for the post graduate Clinical Fellowship Year (CFY).
 Once the CFY is completed, students will be able to obtain their state license and the American Speech-Language-Hearing Association (ASHA) Certificate of Clinical Competence (CCC) in speech-language-pathology.

-This program housed within the Communication Science and Disorders (CSD) Department at the University of Pittsburgh is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
+The Master of Arts/Master of Science degree (MA/MS) education program in speech-language pathology at the University of Pittsburgh is a residential program that is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.